lux-group/router/README.md

   paths: {},
   securityDefinitions: {},
   definitions: {},
-  preHandlers: [checkValidToken, requireAdmin] // Add these to require auth }
+  preHandlers: [checkValidToken, requireAdmin] // pre handlers are run before your handlers, for example: you could use this to add authentication
+}

 const routerInstance = router(server, {